a-wong-8/Zillion/README.md

 ![Alt Text](readme/readmelogo.png)
-Zillion is a clone of Zillow, a real estate website.
+Zillion is a clone of Zillow, a real estate marketplace.

 ## Technologies
 This project was made using: